jasminabihel/Battleships/README.md

 # *Battleship*

-Battleship is Python Terminal game that is deployed on Heroku.
+Battleships is Python Terminal game that is deployed on Heroku.

 Players compete against the computer to try to find the ships before the computer does.
 ![alttext]()